rhiot/rhiot/docs/readme.md

     System.setProperty("MONGODB_CONNECT_TIMEOUT", TimeUnit.SECONDS.toMillis(30) + "");
     MongoClient mongo = Mongos.discoverMongo();

+## Quickstarts

+Rhiot comes with the set of quickstarts - the sample projects that can be used as the building blocks of your IoT solution.
+Quickstarts are hosted at GitHub ([rhiot/quickstarts](https://github.com/rhiot/quickstarts)) and can be downloaded using the following shell command:

+    git clone git@github.com:rhiot/quickstarts.git

+### MQTT cloudlet quickstart

+The MQTT cloudlet quickstart can be used as a base for the fat-jar MQTT microservice.

+#### Creating and running the MQTT cloudlet project

+In order to create the MQTT cloudlet project execute the following commands:

+    git clone git@github.com:rhiot/quickstarts.git
+    cp -r quickstarts/cloudlets/mqtt mqtt
+    cd mqtt
+    mvn install

+To start the MQTT cloudlet execute the following command:

+    java -jar target/rhiot-cloudlets-mqtt-1.0.0-SNAPSHOT.jar

+You can also build and run it as a Docker image:

+    mvn install docker:build docker:push -Ddocker.image.target=yourUsername/rhiot-cloudlets-mqtt
+    docker run -it yourUsername/rhiot-cloudlets-mqtt

+#### MQTT broker

+By default MQTT cloudlet quickstart starts embedded [ActiveMQ](http://activemq.apache.org) MQTT broker (on 1883 port).
+If you would like to connect your cloudlet application to the external ActiveMQ broker (instead of starting the embedded one), run the cloudlet with the `BROKER_URL` environment variable or system property, for example:

+    java -DBROKER_URL=tcp://amqbroker.example.com:61616 -jar target/rhiot-cloudlets-mqtt-1.0.0-SNAPSHOT.jar

+...or...

+    docker run -e BROKER_URL=tcp://amqbroker.example.com:61616 -it yourUsername/rhiot-cloudlets-mqtt

 ## Articles, presentations & videos

 Here is the bunch of useful resources regarding Camel IoT project: